RubenGres/SoundsOfYOLO/README.md

 # SoundsOfYOLO

 A real-time audio-visual system that translates computer vision into music by connecting object detection with MIDI.
-This project was made for the "Coupe de France de Robotique Junior" 2025
+This project was made for a conference at the "Coupe de France de Robotique Junior" 2025

 ## What is SoundsOfYOLO?